sachnaror/Poor-Mans-Photoshop/README.md

 # Poor Man's Photoshop

-A web-based image editing tool built with React and Next.js.
+A web-based image editing tool with limited functionality;  built with React and Next.js.

 # Youtube Video Preview on Workability